 DIAC: Construction, Operation, and Applications

-It’s common to find the DIAC in applications like the universal motor speed control, AC lamp dimmer, etc. And it’s because the semiconductor helps to control current until it reduces below the devices’ holding current level.
+It’s common to find the DIAC in applications like universal motor speed control, AC lamp dimmer, etc. And it’s because the semiconductor helps to control current until it reduces below the devices’ holding current level.

 So, the DIAC does not enter a low current level.
 Somewhat, when it enters conduction, the voltage reduces per increase in current.
 No doubt, this semiconductor belongs to the thyristor family, but it’s more like a bidirectional wide-range trigger device.

 Do you want to learn more about DIACs?
-Then, stick around because we’ll take you through the basics like its layer structure, how it works, etc.
+Then, stick around because we’ll take you through the basics, like its layer structure, how it works, etc.

 Let’s get to work!